itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.9 Add EME port
 <div class="text-justify">

-You can use the `Port` function to create port and select the location of the `source_port`, which is the input for calculating the S parameter.
+You can use the `port` function to create a port and use the "source_port" property to set the location of the source port.
 You can use the `add` function to add ports and the properties of port are shown in the table below.
 </div>

 ```python